Crazy Gopalan: Plot

 Gopalan, along with Diana and Vasu goes back to Oonjaladi village where he is surprised to learn that Kattila Gopalan over there is Harichandran.

+Production

+Samantha Ruth Prabhu had attended the screen test for the lead female role, but was rejected.
+Deepu later recalled that she did not satisfied the height requirement.

 Music

 The songs of this movie were composed by Rahul Raj.
 The film had 3 songs, out of which 2 of them appeared in the movie.